Balancing Safeguarding and Positive Risk-Taking in Adult Autism Services

 An autistic adult wishes to attend a local interest group independently.
 Safeguarding concerns include exploitation and emotional distress.
 Instead of restricting attendance, the service agrees clear safety plans, including pre-visit preparation, post-visit debriefs and agreed escalation routes if concerns arise.

 Day-to-day delivery includes staff checking understanding of boundaries, monitoring wellbeing and reviewing risks regularly.
-Effectiveness is evidenced through sustained engagement and improved confidence without incidents.
+Effectiveness is evidenced through sustained engagement and improved confidence without incidents, similar to outcomes seen in positive risk-taking in daily living and independent skills.

 Operational Example 2: Managing Online Safety Risks